Melo04/grpc-go-chat/README.md

 The concept of the chat server is inspired by Discord, allowing users to login, create servers, join servers, send messages, and engage in real-time communication.

 ### Features
-- Unary RPC: Login, CreateChatServer, JoinChatServer, LeaveChatServer
+- Unary RPC: Login, CreateChatServer, JoinChatServer, LeaveChatServer, CreateChannel
 - Server-side streaming RPC: SendMessages
 - Client-side streaming RPC: ListMessages
-- Bidirectional streaming RPC: Chat
+- Bidirectional streaming RPC: Chat (Send and Receive messages)

 ### How to run
 1. Clone the repository